asyncapi/website/README.md

 #### Compose a new blog post

-To bootstrap a new post use this command:
+To bootstrap a new post, run this command:
 ```bash
 npm run write:blog
 ```